coderwuyf/auto-deploy/README.md

 # auto-deploy
-(use nodejs to auto deploy project on test service
+Use Node to automatically deploy the project to the test server

+Currently, only the SVN version has been completed